 The Medicare Advantage Open Enrollment Period

-During this window, you can switch back over to Original Medicare and also enroll in a Medicare Part D prescription drug plan.
+During this window, you can switch to Original Medicare and enroll in a Medicare Part D prescription drug plan.
 You can also switch to Medicare Advantage from Original Medicare if you prefer.

 Special Election Periods

-Unless you qualify for a Special Election Period, you cannot enroll in Medicare Advantage outside of one of the three above enrollment windows.
-There are certain qualifying life events that you must experience in order to get approved for this SEP.
+Unless you qualify for a Special Election Period, you can’t enroll in Medicare Advantage outside one of the three above enrollment windows.
+There are certain qualifying life events that you must experience to get approved for this SEP.
 Some of those include (but are certainly not limited to):

 - Losing Medicaid eligibility

 - Becoming eligible for Medicaid

 - Qualifying for the Extra Help prescription drug program